Involutive Markov categories and the quantum de Finetti theorem: Representability and the quantum de Finetti theorem

+\begin{proposition}[Alternative characterization of de Finetti objects] Let $\cD$ be a picture with countable Kolmogorov products.
+For objects $A$ and $B$, the following are in bijective correspondence natural in $C$: \begin{enumerate} \item Morphisms $C\to A_{\mathbb{N}}\tensor B$ exchangeable in the first factor (or, in other words, cones $C \to A_{\mathbb{N}}\tensor B$ for the diagram of all finite permutations $A_{\sigma}\tensor \id_B$); \item Cones $C\to A_F \tensor B$ for the diagram given by

-\begin{remark} An alternative and categorically more elegant description of Property~\ref{it:df_limit} of \cref{def:dF} is obtained by using a different diagram, given by all the finite tensor powers $A_F$ as in \Cref{def:kolmogorov}, together with all those deterministic morphisms $A_F \to A_{F'}$ that are induced from injections $F' \hookrightarrow F$.
-In this way, one can make sense of the universal property of a de Finetti object without requiring the existence of countable Kolmogorov products.
-Such an approach is more similar to the limit considered by Staton and Summers~\cite[Lemma~4.2 and Theorem~4.3]{staton2023quantum}.
-However, Property~\ref{it:df_limit} seems more natural from an intuitive point of view, as it fits better with the narrative of exchangeable morphisms. \end{remark}
+for all injections $\iota\colon F' \hookrightarrow F$ between finite sets $F,F'\subseteq \mathbb{N}$. \end{enumerate} In particular, the equalizer for all finite permutations $A_{\sigma}\tensor \id_B$ coincides with the limit of the diagram in Item~\ref{it:prop_alt_ss}. \end{proposition} In this way, one can make sense of the universal property of a de Finetti object without requiring the existence of countable Kolmogorov products.
+However, Property~\ref{it:df_limit} of \cref{def:dF} seems more natural from an intuitive point of view, as it fits better with the narrative of exchangeable morphisms. \begin{proof} Concerning \ref{it:prop_alt_ss}$\implies$\ref{it:prop_alt_df}, take a cone $(C\to A_F\tensor B)$ for the diagram of Item~\ref{it:prop_alt_ss}.
+Since this family commutes with the maps $A_F\tensor B \to A_{F'}\tensor B$ associated to the injections $F' \hookrightarrow F$, this family factors through $C\to A_{\mathbb{N}}\tensor B$ (since Kolmogorov products are preserved under tensoring).
+Moreover, every finite permutation ${\sigma}$ can be described finitely via injections $F'\hookrightarrow F$, so that $C\to A_{\mathbb{N}}\tensor B$ is in fact an exchangeable morphism in the first factor.